Skip to Content

 Serving Suggestions

-I personally prefer to toast off strips of pita bread and dip that in as I go.
+I personally prefer to toast off strips of pita bread and dip them in as I go.

 But it is equally good with some focaccia too!